joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

 ## Introduction

-The [[Quick Start (om.next)]] introduced the fundamentals, now we'll explore more deeply how Om Next permits the coordination of state across the component without introducing boilerplate or additional complexity.
+The [[Quick Start (om.next)]] introduced the fundamentals, now we'll explore more closely how Om Next simplifies coordination of state across the component tree without introducing boilerplate or additional complexity.

 Before we begin we need to look at normalization and identity.